 Eco-Landscaping Makes Sense

-- Choose plants that thrive in Edmonton’s local climate.
-Learn about types of and suitable to landscaping
+- Choose plants that thrive in Edmonton’s local climate

 - A well-placed line of evergreens on the north and west side of your home provides shelter against winter winds and reduces your home’s demand for heat

 - Deciduous trees (trees that lose their leaves) on the south side of your house provide shade in the summer, and sunshine during winter